lumol-org/lumol/doc/book/concepts/system.rst

 Interactions
 ------------

+Interactions are potentials acting on or between particles.
-Interactions associate a potential and some particles kind.
-Lumol provides code for various potentials types:
+Lumol provides functions for various potential types:

 -  Non-bonding pair potentials;
 -  Bonds potentials in molecules;